 The first half of the history of the hospital strongly echoes the history of the university.
-Between 1800 and 1950, hospitals evolved from being charitable institutions dominated by their donors and oriented towards the poor into being the "physicians' cooperatives" described by Pauly and Redisch (1973).
-As Rosenberg (1987, p.7) writes "the perceptions, the values and rewards, the career patterns, and, increasingly the specific knowledge of physicians have structured this development [of the hospital]."
-Starr (1994) agrees: "authority over the conduct of the institution [the hospital] passed from the trustees to the physicians and administrators."
-In the case of hospitals, though, there is a second act, where increasingly financial pressure has led to commercialism, and to a decline in the autonomy of physicians and professional administrators.
+Between 1800 and 1950, hospitals evolved from being charitable institutions dominated by their donors and oriented toward the poor into being the "physicians' cooperatives" described by Pauly and Redisch (1973).
+As Rosenberg (1987, 7) writes, "the perceptions, the values and rewards, the career patterns, and, increasingly the specific knowledge of physicians have structured this development [of the hospital]."
+Starr (1982, 146) agrees: "Authority over the conduct of the institution [the hospital] passed from the trustees to the physicians and administrators."
+In the case of hospitals, though, there is a second act where increasingly financial pressure has led to commercialism and to a decline in the autonomy of physicians and professional administrators.

-Hospitals begin in America in the 18th and early 19th century as charitable institutions for the indigent.
-The early hospitals such as Pennsylvania Hospital (founded in 1752) or Massachusetts General Hospital (1821) were "something Americans of the better sort did for their less fortunate countrymen" (Rosenberg, 1987, p.
-20), where "the worthy poor would find an opportunity to recover outside the almshouse's demeaning walls."
-Starr (1994) writes "from their earliest origins in preindustrial societies, hospitals had been primarily religious and charitable institutions for tending the sick, rather than medical institutions for their cure."
-He also emphasizes that "in the nineteenth century, the trustees or managers entered directly into the detailed operation of hospitals, including decisions that now would be seen as strictly medical."
+Hospitals begin in America in the eighteenth and early nineteenth centuries as charitable institutions for the indigent.
+The early hospitals, such as Pennsylvania Hospital (founded in 1752) or Massachusetts General Hospital (1821), were "something Americans of the better sort did for their less fortunate countrymen" and where "the worthy poor would find an opportunity to recover outside the almshouse's demeaning walls" (Rosenberg 1987, 20).
+Starr (1982, 145) writes that "from their earliest origins in preindustrial societies, hospitals had been primarily religious and charitable institutions for tending the sick, rather than medical institutions for their cure."
+He also emphasizes that "in the nineteenth century, the trustees or managers entered directly into the detailed operation of hospitals, including decisions that now would be seen as strictly medical" (153).
 For example, in many hospitals, donors determined who would be admitted.
-Like early universities, early hospitals were dependent on donations and as a result, donors wielded a great deal of authority.
+Like early universities, early hospitals were dependent on donations, and, as a result, donors wielded a great deal of authority.

-Even at this beginning stage, though, it was understood that hospitals served in part as educational institutions for physicians.
-Rosenberg writes that "the hospital's wards and amphitheater would serve as a school of clinical medicine, and some physicians at least would have the advantage of seeing and treating a broad variety of diseases."
+Even at this early stage, though, it was understood that hospitals served in part as educational institutions for physicians.
+Rosenberg writes that "education has always played a prominent role in the American hospital" (1987, 190).
 Some physicians volunteered to work in hospitals out of a combination of desire for experience and philanthropic impulses.
 Unlike teachers, who were unlikely to have the ability to subsidize hospitals, doctors were also donors and as such had some donor-like control even in the earliest hospitals.

 But over time, the medical control of hospitals grew and ultimately changed the very nature of these institutions.
-Starr evocatively writes that "in developing from places of dreaded impurity and exiled human wreckage into awesome citadels of science and bureaucratic order, they acquired a new moral identity, as well as new purposes and patients of higher status."
+Starr (1982, 145) evocatively writes that "in developing from places of dreaded impurity and exiled human wreckage into awesome citadels of science and bureaucratic order, they acquired a new moral identity, as well as new purposes and patients of higher status."
 By 1900, hospitals had focused on elite private patients.
-They were centers of elite medicine.
-They were significantly involved in teaching and research.
-As Rosenberg writes, by 1900, "the hospital had become easily recognizable to twentieth century eyes."
+They were centers of elite medicine and were significantly involved in teaching and research.
+As Rosenberg (1987, 262) writes, by 1900, "the hospital had become easily recognizable to twentieth-century eyes."